-In accordance with the Danish Auditors Act, audit partners are subject to periodic rotation of their responsibilities for audits of public interest entities, cf. section 21 (3) of the Danish Auditors Act.
+In accordance with the Danish Auditors Act, audit partners (and any other key roles, such as the Key Audit Partner and EQC Reviewer) are subject to periodic rotation of their responsibilities for audits of public interest entities and large companies, cf. section 25 of the Danish Auditors Act.
 This limits the number of years that partners in certain roles may provide audit services to an audit client.
-We monitor the rotation and have transition plans to enable us to allocate partners with the necessary competence and capability to deliver a consistent quality of service to clients.
+We monitor the rotation and have transition plans to enable us to allocate partners with the necessary skills and capability to deliver a consistent quality of service to clients.
 The rotation monitoring is subject to compliance testing.